Synonym(s)

 - Usually few (< 10), rarely solitary, stationary patches occurring in areas not exposed to the sun (chest, flexor side of the upper arms and thighs, other parts of the trunk e.g. flanks).
 The face is rarely affected in the early stages!

-- Sharply defined, extensive (length > 5.0 cm; width > 3.0 cm), aligned in the lines of cleavage of the skin, either homogeneous red or red-brown spots/erythema with a wrinkled surface (like cigarette paper).
+- Sharply defined, large-area (length > 5.0 cm; width > 3.0 cm), aligned in the cleavage lines of the skin, either homogeneous red or red-brown spots/erythema with a crinkled surface (like cigarette paper).
 A colorful surface pattern (poikilodermatic) with intralesional, alternating brown, brown-red and white patches and telangiectasias is also possible.

-- Clinically uncharacteristic, eczema-like picture, moderate or absent itching.
+- Clinically less characteristic, eczema-like picture, moderate or absent itching.
 Minor to absent, mostly small-spotted scaling.
 The skin lesions remain stable in number and size for years.
 Exposure to sunlight and local glucocorticoid therapy often leads to significant improvement, but not to healing.

 -